Fig & Almond Cookies

 - Spread about 2 tablespoons filling down center of each strip.
 Fold dough over filling; pinch edges to seal.
 Roll each gently to shape into a log; cut crosswise into 1-in. pieces.

 - Place 1 in. apart on parchment paper-lined baking sheets.
-Bake 10-12 minutes or until light brown.
+Bake until light brown, 10-12 minutes.
 Remove from pans to wire racks to cool completely.

 - In a small bowl, mix glaze ingredients until smooth.
 Drizzle over cookies.
 Let stand until set.